stone16/blog/source/_posts/System-Design-Basics.md

 + How easy it is to operate and maintain
 + Simplicity and speed with which a system can be repared or maintained
 + Ease of diagnosing and understanding problems when they occur, ease of making updates or modifications,

+# 2. Load Balancing

+## 2.1 What is Load Balancer?

++ A critical component of any distributed system
+    + help to spread the traffic across a cluster of servers to improve responsiveness and availability of applications/ websites/ databases
+    + also keep track of the status of all the resources while distributing requests
+        + if one server is not available to take new requests, not responding, has elevated error rate
+        + LB will stop sending traffic to such server

+    + sit between client and the server accepting incoming network and application traffic, distribute traffic across multiple backend servers using various algorithm
+    + could prevents any one application server from becoming a single point of failure

++ where to add LB?
+    + between the user and the web server
+    + between web servers and an internal platform layer, like application servers or cache servers
+    + between internal platform layer and database
+## 2.2 Benefits

++ from user side
+    + faster, uninterrupted service; their requests could be immediately passed on to a more readily available resource

++ from service provider side
+    + experience less downtime and higher throughput

++ long term benefits
+    + smart load balancers provide benefits like predictive analytics that determine traffic bottlenecks before they happen

+## 2.3 Load Balancing Algorithms

++ How does the load balancer choose the backend server?
+    + 1. Make sure servers could respond appropriately to requests
+        + routinely do health check
+            + regularly attempt to connect to backend servers to ensure that servers are listening
+    + 2. Use pre configured algorithm to select one from the set of healthy servers
+        + Least connection Method
+            + direct traffic to the server with fewest active connections
+            + useful when there are a large number of persistent client connections which are unevenly distributed between the servers

+        + Least Response Time Method
+            + direct traffic to the server with the fewest active connections and the lowest average response time

+        + Least Bandwidth Method
+            + selects the server that is currently serving the least amount of traffic measured in megabits per second (Mbps)

+        + Round Robin Method
+            + cycles through a list of servers and sends each new request to the next server
+            + most useful when the servers are of equal specification and there are not many persistent connections

+        + weighted round robin
+            + desifned to better handle servers with different processing capacities
+            + each server is assigned a weight which indicates the processing capacity

+        + IP Hash
+            + A hash of the IP address of the client is calculated to redirect the request to a server

+## 2.4 Redundant Load Balancers

++ Load Balancer can be a single point of failure
+    + thus we need a second load balancer, to form a cluster
+    + each LB monitors the health of the other
+    + passive one could be switched to be active anytime since they keep monitoring same